SR&ED 101: What You Should Know

 • Timesheets and contracts

-You should also note that your SR&ED expenditures claim must be filed within 12 months of the filing due date of your company’s income tax return – but sooner is obviously better.
+You should also note that your SR&ED expenditures claim must be filed within 12 months of the filing due date of your company’s income tax return – but sooner is better.

 5 Tips for Making Your SR&ED Claim Experience Painless